Download the full dataset or access it via our packages.

 Install Stata Package:

-Our package is now officially available on the Stata SSC Archive.
+Our package is available on the Stata SSC Archive.
 You can install it using:

 ssc install gmd